-Owing to the fact that there was but a small piece of this sponge among the material presented to me for investigation, is impossible to make any statement with regard to its external form and habits of growth.
-However, it may be conjectured that in both respects it must have resembled Spongilla moorei, since Mr. Moore failed to detect it as a distinct form.
-Though the two species are probably similar to one another in their habits of growth and external characters, they are strikingly dissimilar in the characters of their individual spicules, though the general arrangement of the spicules in the fibres and of the fibres at large is strikingly alike.
+Owing to the fact that there was but a small piece of this sponge among the material collected, it is impossible to make any statements with regard to its external form, but it must have been closely similar to that of Spongilla moorei, otherwise the difference would have been detected.
+But although thus, the two sponges are similar to one another in their habits of growth; they are strikingly dissimilar in the characters of their individual spicules, though the general arrangement of the spicules in the fibres and of the fibres at large is strikingly alike.

 The description of this species must, of necessity, be brief.
-The same plan will be followed as far as possible as in the case of the description given of Spongilla moorei.
+The same plan will be followed, as far as possible, as in the case of the description of Spongilla moorei.